desbma/sacad/README.md

 ## Command line usage

+Two tools are provided: `sacad` to search and download one cover, and `sacad_r` to scan a music library and download all missing covers.

+Run `sacad -h` / `sacad_r -h` to get full command line reference.

+#### Examples

 To download the cover of _Master of Puppets_ from _Metallica_, to the file `AlbumArt.jpg`, targetting ~ 600x600 pixel resolution: `sacad 'metallica' 'master of puppets' 600 AlbumArt.jpg`.

-Run `sacad -h` to get full command line reference.
+To download covers for your library with the same parameters as previous example: `sacad_r library_directory 600 AlbumArt.jpg`.

 ## Limitations